nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 **Cross-stack notes.**

 - Stacks 1–4 are mutually independent (disjoint files) and can be raised concurrently; only the order _within_ each stack is fixed.
+The exception in practice is priority: Stack 4 should be taken first.
 - Stack 1's `PR 4` and Stack 4's `PR 15` both edit `.github/workflows/*`, but add
   different jobs/steps — trivial to reconcile.
+- Stack 4's `PR 24` also reviews workflow action dependencies, not just CLI tooling.
+Current workflow-managed dependencies include `actions/checkout`, `SonarSource/sonarqube-scan-action`, `nhs-england-tools/notify-msteams-action`, and the archived `actions/create-release` pin in publish.
 - Stack 3's `PR 23` also touches `scripts/docker/docker.lib.sh` (Stack 2's file)
   and `scripts/init.mk` / `scripts/docker/docker.mk` (untouched by any other
   stack) to close out the remaining word-splitting instances outside the